These “normal” behaviors are foreign, uncomfortable, and often downright baffling to HSPs.

-I was seated at the back of the dark movie theater (back when we were actually allowed to do that) covering my ears to block out the loud gunshot noises coming from the speakers.
+I was seated at the back of the dark movie theater, covering my ears to block out the loud gunshot noises coming from the speakers.
 I looked around only to see everybody else’s faces staring in amazement at the screen.

 I thought to myself, “How could anyone possibly enjoy these types of violent movies?
 Or maybe I’m just really weird…”

 A few years later, I realized that I’m not weird at all.
 I’m just a highly sensitive person (HSP), someone who is very aware of external stimuli, absorbs others’ emotions as though they’re my own, and is sensitive to violent movies (and depictions of violence overall).

 (Are you an HSP?
 Here are 21 signs that you’re a highly sensitive person.)